Amzani/apidesk-sdk-test-def/docs/models/components/createleadrequestvalue.md

 # CreateLeadRequestValue

-The custom_fields.value property allows you to specify additional information or attributes for the lead that are not covered by standard fields.
-This can be any string value that represents custom data relevant to your application's needs.
-It is optional and can be used to store unique identifiers or metadata specific to your business logic.
+The custom_fields.value property is used to store additional information specific to the lead that does not fit into standard fields.
+This allows for greater flexibility in capturing unique data points relevant to your business needs.
+It is optional and can be left empty if no custom data is required.

 ## Supported Types